-The DREAD only perform read operation.
+The DREAD only performs read operation.
 Program/Erase /Read ID/Read status....operation do not support DREAD throughputs.

-(8) Sector Erase (SE)
+10-9.
+Sector Erase (SE)

 The Sector Erase (SE) instruction is for erasing the data of the chosen sector to be "1".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
-Any address of the sector (see table 1) is a valid address for Sector Erase (SE) instruction.
+Any address of the sector (see "Table 3.
+Memory Organization") is a valid address for Sector Erase (SE) instruction.
 The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.